Nobelity: Dr. Harold E. Varmus, Nobel Prize in Physiology or Medicine, 1989

 Former Director of the National Institute of Health under President Bill Clinton, Dr. Harold E. Varmus is currently the President of Memorial Sloan-Kettering Cancer Center.
-A noted cancer biologist, Varmus is also a cyclist and a passionate advocate for increased health care spending and medical research around the world.
+A cancer biologist, Varmus is also a cyclist and an advocate for increased health care spending and medical research around the world.

 "As a fraction of our gross national product, the U.S. is at the bottom of the 22 wealthiest nations on a list of donors," he pointed out to Turk Pipkin during filming for Nobelity.
 "Furthermore, only one-eighth of our foreign aid goes to health, and it doesn’t all go to the poorest countries."

 In 1989, Varmus was awarded the Nobel Prize with J. Michael Bishop in recognition of their breakthrough research in identifying oncogenes, the discovery of which has dramatically improved our ability to understand and control cancer.

 Varmus is also the co-founder of the Public Library of Science, a non-profit organization of scientists and physicians committed to opening the doors to the world's library of scientific knowledge by giving any scientist, physician, patient or student – anywhere in the world – unlimited access to the latest scientific research.

 Jody Williams, Nobel Peace Prize, 1997

 Along with the International Campaign to Ban Landmines (ICBL), which she helped to found, Jody Williams was awarded the Nobel Peace Prize in 1997 for her work in the creation of an international treaty banning anti-personnel landmines.
 At the time of the ICBL's founding, tens of millions of mines were deployed around the world in 80 countries, and each year mines were claiming as many as fifty thousand new victims — most of them civilians, many of them children — who were crippled, maimed and blinded by mines.

 The treaty has since been signed by 152 countries (but not the U.S.), and more than 1,100 square kilometers of land have been cleared, destroying 4 million anti-personnel mines, nearly 1 million anti-vehicle mines, and many more millions of pieces of unexploded ordnance.
 Adding to these accomplishments, 62 million stockpiled anti-personnel mines have been destroyed.

-In addition to being the chief strategist and spokesperson for the Campaign, Williams is an eloquent speaker on human rights, on the role of civil society in international diplomacy, and on individual initiative in bringing about social change.
+Williams is the chief strategist and spokesperson for the Campaign.
+She is a speaker on human rights, on the role of civil society in international diplomacy, and on individual initiative in bringing about social change.

 "Every act you take on this planet contributes in one way or another to an outcome," says Jody.
 "When we launched the mine ban, we didn’t know what we would accomplish.
 But we did know it was the right thing to do."